gobo-ws/ola-trigger-wiz-light-dmx/README.md

 Experimental beta version, some work left to do.
 I have a working solution for controlling RGBW but there is some stuff left to do and it is uncertain if and when it will be published.

-2022-02-05 I have started to look at this project again thanks to Mike Holm, will add support for scenes, also support power plugs and functions like rebooting devices using DMX
+2022-02-05 I have started to look at this project again thanks to Mike Holm, will add support for scenes, also support power plugs and functions like rebooting devices using DMX.

 **Requirements**